Anne Gunter: Life

 Anne Gunter was baptised in 1584 in Hungerford.
 She was the fifth and youngest child of Anne and Brian Gunter.
-Her father was the lay rector at North Moreton who fatally injured two yeoman named John and Richard Gregory during a football match in May 1598.
+Her father was the lay rector at North Moreton who fatally injured two yeomen named John and Richard Gregory during a football match in May 1598.
 A fight had broken out between John Fields and Richard Gregory where they "did... fall together by the ears."
 William Gunter, second son of Brian, intervened and was attacked by Richard and his brother John Gregory.
-Brian Gunter reached over the shoulders of the struggling men and, struck the two Gregorys on the head with pommel of his dagger.
+Brian Gunter reached over the shoulders of the struggling men and struck the two Gregorys on the head with the pommel of his dagger.
 Both died "within a fortnight.
 This tragic event caused a bitter feud between the Gunters and the Gregorys.

-Anne was first ill in the summer 1604 and when the sickness returned in October of the same year her malady was blamed on witchcraft.
+Anne was first ill in the summer of 1604, and when the sickness returned in October of the same year, her malady was blamed on witchcraft.
 She reported a wide range of symptoms including vomiting and fits.
 She was said to bring forth pins in her vomit, in her water, and "downwards".
-She named three women as witches: Agnes Pepwell, her illegitimate daughter Mary, and Elizabeth Gregory, wife of yeoman farmer Walter Gregory and on many accounts, the most unpopular woman in North Moreton.
-Agnes fled but Mary and Elizabeth were tried for witchcraft at Abingdon in March 1605.
+She named three women as witches: Agnes Pepwell, her illegitimate daughter Mary, and Elizabeth Gregory, wife of yeoman farmer Walter Gregory and, on many accounts, the most unpopular woman in North Moreton.
+Agnes fled, but Mary and Elizabeth were tried for witchcraft at Abingdon in March 1605.
 Anne's case was investigated by academics.
-Her brother in law was Professor of Divinity Thomas Holland of Oxford University and called in the Professor of medicine Bartholomew Warner.
+Her brother-in-law was Professor of Divinity Thomas Holland of Oxford University and called in the Professor of medicine Bartholomew Warner.
 On 1 March 1605, Elizabeth Gregory and Mary Pepwell were tried for witchcraft but not found guilty.

-Brian Gunter was not convinced by the trial and he obtained an audience with the King when his daughter failed to get better.
+Brian Gunter was not convinced by the trial, and he obtained an audience with the King when his daughter failed to get better.
 King James saw her dance.
 She told him a physician had helped her with a talisman, a tablet which she wore as a necklace.
 The King referred the case to, Richard Bancroft, the Archbishop of Canterbury who gave the problem to Samuel Harsnett.
 Harsnett decided that there was no case.